 The Baixa is Lisbon’s downtown, and one of the most important sightseeing districts.
 It contains everything, from historic squares to an eccentric wrought-iron street lift, to museums, to shops, historic cafés and restaurants.

 For fans of cakes and confectionery, the Confeitaria Nacional near Rossio is a Portuguese institution.
-Their specialties are Bolo Rei (King’s Cake) and pastel de nata (custard tart) are specialties of Lisbon.
+The famous Bolo Rei (King’s Cake) and pastel de nata (custard tart) are specialties of Lisbon.

 A pedestrianized street known for its seafood restaurants, Rua das Portas de Santo Antão has a unique atmosphere in the heart of Lisbon.

 The oldest, and least touristy, of all three funiculars still operating in Lisbon climbs up Calçada do Lavra in two minutes.
 At the top, the viewpoint of the tiny park Jardim do Torel is just a short walk away.

 The Saint Dominic’s Church, dating from 1241, survived the great earthquake of 1755 and a fire in 1959 that completely destroyed it.
 Don’t miss a visit to its unique interior, so different from the idea one makes of it from the outside.